Have a new product idea, innovation or business concept?

 - Plus, an assigned Industry Mentor (IM) who is an experienced business person.

-- Teams must participate in each of the 9 week workshops for approximately 3 hours on a Saturday morning and approximately 15 hours per week to advance their work plans.
-This includes preparation for each weekend class session, attendance during each weekend session, and making customer contacts each week.
+- Teams must participate in each of the 9-week workshops held on Saturday mornings and approximately 15 hours per week to advance their work plans.
+This includes preparation for and attendance at each weekend session, and making customer contacts each week.

-- Teamwork and collaboration.
-All members of the team must be willing to work together, as teams will be required to contact 100 people during the course, such as potential customers, suppliers, vendors, marketing companies, etc., and be open to input from the Industry Mentor.
+- All members of the team must be willing to work together, as teams will be required to contact 100 people during the course, such as potential customers, suppliers, vendors, marketing companies, etc., and be open to input from the Industry Mentor.

 Cost of the Program